Nitrokey/nitrokey-documentation/pro/faq.rst

 .. include:: ../shared-faqs/pins.rst

+**Q:** Why does my Nitrokey Pro hang when switching between nitrokey-app and GnuPG?
+  GnuPG and nitrokey-app sometimes tend to hand each other.
+This is a known problem and it can be fixed by re-inserting the Nitrokey into the USB slot.

 **Q:** Which drivers/tools can be used?
   GnuPG is required for many use cases.
 It is a command line tool but usually you don't need to invoke it directly but use another application with user